Focus Drift

 • Trend (comparison to previous week)

-• Interrupts per Day (average)
+• Interruptions per Day (average)

 • Total Focus Time